-- 713.1.
-A meld card has a Magic card face on one side and half of an oversized Magic card face on the other.
-It doesn't have a Magic card back. - 713.1a There are three specific meld pairs.
-Each meld pair consists of two specific cards whose back faces combine to form one oversized Magic card face: Midnight Scavengers and Graf Rats meld to form Chittering Host; Hanweir Garrison and Hanweir Battlements meld to form Hanweir, the Writhing Township; and Bruna, the Fading Light and Gisela, the Broken Blade meld to form Brisela, Voice of Nightmares. - 713.1b A meld card isn't a double-faced card.
-Its back face can't be cast or put onto the battlefield, and it can't transform or enter the battlefield transformed.
-(See rule 712, "Double-Faced Cards.") - 713.2.
+- 713.2.
+There are six specific meld pairs.
+Each meld pair consists of two specific cards whose back faces combine to form one oversized Magic card face.
+The meld pairs and the card they combine into are listed below. - 713.2a Midnight Scavengers and Graf Rats meld to form Chittering Host - 713.2b Hanweir Garrison and Hanweir Battlements meld to form Hanweir, the Writhing Township - 713.2c Bruna, the Fading Light and Gisela, the Broken Blade meld to form Brisela, Voice of Nightmares. - 713.2d Phyrexian Dragon Engine and Mishra, Claimed by Gix meld to form Mishra, Lost to Phyrexia. - 713.2e The Mightstone and Weakstone and Urza, Lord Protector meld to form Urza, Planeswalker. - 713.2f Argoth, Sanctum of Nature and Titania, Voice of Gaea meld to form Titania, Gaea Incarnate. - 713.3.
 One card in each meld pair has an ability that exiles both that object and its counterpart and melds them.
 To meld the two cards in a meld pair, put them onto the battlefield with their back faces up and combined (see rule 701.37, "Meld").
-The resulting permanent is a single object represented by two cards. - 713.3.
-The front face of each meld card and the combined face formed by a meld pair each has its own set of characteristics. - 713.3a While a meld card is outside the game, in a zone other than the battlefield, or on the battlefield with its front face up, it has only the characteristics of its front face. - 713.3b While the two cards of a meld pair are on the battlefield as a melded permanent, the object represented by those cards has only the characteristics of the combined back face, and its mana value is the sum of the mana values of its front faces.
+The resulting permanent is a single object represented by two cards. - 713.4.
+The front face of each meld card and the combined face formed by a meld pair each has its own set of characteristics. - 713.4a While a meld card is outside the game, in a zone other than the battlefield, or on the battlefield with its front face up, it has only the characteristics of its front face. - 713.4b While the two cards of a meld pair are on the battlefield as a melded permanent, the object represented by those cards has only the characteristics of the combined back face, and its mana value is the sum of the mana values of its front faces.
 If a permanent is copying a melded permanent, the mana value of the copy is 0.
-See rule 202.3c. - 713.3c Anything that needs information about a meld card or a melded permanent sees only the information given by the face that is currently up.
+See rule 202.3c. - 713.4c Anything that needs information about a meld card or a melded permanent sees only the information given by the face that is currently up.